 Claudia and James Barber Legacy Fund for New Haven Youth

-Est. 2022 by the track and field alumni of James Barber.
+Est. 2022 by Coach Barber's former track and field athletes.

 Throughout his life, James Barber has inspired the best in people.